ekingan/rad-client/README.md

 * Test for errors:
   - Test that you receive an error message when you try to add a duplicate code.
 You can generate the error message by  trying to add a new Bike model, with code `R`.
-  - Test required fields.
-Try adding a new code without a name.
-Verify you get an error message

 (Note: Error handling with Prisma is not great.
 I was able to return the server error but not a user-friendly, readable error.)